Arlo and Janis by Jimmy Johnson for May 11, 2015

 26. Missing large

-david_reaves Premium Member almost 9 years ago
+david_reaves Premium Member over 9 years ago

 I agree with the warm oil and salt method of scouring.
 Salt provides an abrasive, but doesn’t remove the polymerized “seasoning.”
 A good way to clean cast iron before redoing botched seasoning is to run it through a self-clean cycle on an electric oven.
 You can redo the seasoning completely.